 Sow in late-summer/fall.
 Add 2 weeks to the "days to maturity" to allow for shorter days and cooler growing temperatures.
 Roots are frost tolerant and actually sweeten a bit if allowed to stay in the garden to experience a nip of frost.

 Don't forget to sow winter radishes.
 They form bulbous roots in the short days of fall (not spring) and store for several months.
 Daikon, Black Radish, and Watermelon Radish are mild and are downright beautiful; they are so worth their seasonal-fickleness.

 Overwinter carrots.
 In USDA zones 5 and warmer, you can overwinter your carrots.
 Sow carrots in late summer/fall and grow them to 75% maturity before a hard frost allows you store them in the ground, and harvest them throughout the winter months (when the soil isn't frozen).
 You can also grow them to 50% maturity before a hard frost and they will be ready to harvest the following early spring!

-Roots' leaves are edible, too*!
+Many roots' leaves are edible, too!
+Carrots, beets, turnips, and radish roots are all edible!
 For maximum freshness, store the leaves separate from the roots, both in sealed containers in the crisper.
 Enjoy the leaves during the following week or freeze them to make stock later.
-Roots can also be stored in a root cellar or a cool basement, buried in a tub of wet sand. *NOTE: Parsnips are the exception to this.
-Their leaves are toxic.
+Roots can also be stored in a root cellar or a cool basement, buried in a tub of wet sand.